 HSBC and other overseas banks have struggled to expand their independent operations in China, while local lenders’ earnings soared.
 The combined profit at China’s four largest banks, led by Beijing-based Industrial & Commercial Bank of China Ltd., rose 15 percent to 189 billion yuan ($30 billion) in the third quarter, almost triple the amount at the top four U.S. banks.

 Foreign banks hold less than 2 percent of banking assets in China, the lowest share among emerging markets, according to a January report from the International Monetary Fund.
-That means HSBC and rivals such as New York-based Citigroup (C) are dependent on their minority stakes in their Chinese counterparts for a large part of their profits from the nation.
+That means HSBC and rivals such as New York-based Citigroup (C:US) are dependent on their minority stakes in their Chinese counterparts for a large part of their profits from the nation.